-- 4. In cases of a home, there is a son or daughter currently lawfully residing in the home and was residing in the recipient's home for at least two years immediately before the recipient's admission to the medical institution, and who establishes to the satisfaction of the State that he or she provided care to the recipient which permitted the recipient to reside in the home rather than in an institution; - 5.
-In cases of a home, there is a sibling currently lawfully residing in the home, and the sibling was residing in the home at least one year immediately before the date of the recipient's admission to the medical institution; or, - 6.
+- 4. In cases of a home, there is a son or daughter currently lawfully residing in the home where they have been residing for at least two (2) years immediately before the recipient's admission to the medical institution, and who establishes to the satisfaction of the State that they provided care to the recipient that permitted the recipient to reside in the home rather than in an institution; - 5.
+In cases of a home, there is a sibling currently lawfully residing in the home, and the sibling was residing in the home at least one (1) year immediately before the date of the recipient's admission to the medical institution; or, - 6.
 The recovery is not cost effective.

-For factors one (1) through five (5) of the above-listed, recovery is not waived.
+For factors one (1) through five (5) of the above-listed (MS H-630), recovery is not waived.
 Instead, it may be postponed until the individuals identified in those factors die or move from the home.

-If benefits were paid for services in a nursing facility, ICF/IID facility, or home and under a home and community based waiver program, TPL will mail to the personal representative or the distributee of a small estate a Notice of Estate Recovery (DHS-20), advising of the intent to recover Medicaid payments and of the procedures for requesting a hardship waiver.
+If benefits were paid for services in a nursing facility, ICF/IID facility, or home and under a home and community based waiver program, TPL will mail to the personal representative or the distributee of a small estate a Notice of Estate Recovery (DHS-20), advising of the intent to recover Health Care payments and of the procedures for requesting a hardship waiver.